hadrori/ojsubmitter/README.md

 #### AtCoder

 When you use this for submitting to atcoder, this tool will get languages list from atcoder and submit with matched language.
-If two more languages are matched, you have to select one.
+If two or more languages are matched, you have to select one.

 #### Help